 Social, Behavioral & Educational Research IRB

-The IRB Office is fully operational and accepting all submissions through eIRB.
-Please refer to the Human Subjects Research COVID-19 Guidance below for up-to-date announcements on the halt of certain face-to-face research activities.
+The SBER IRB Office is fully operational and accepting all submissions through eIRB.
+Please refer to the Human Subjects Research COVID-19 Guidance below and here for up-to-date information on face-to-face research activities.
 All online and remote research activities may continue.

 Human Subjects Research COVID-19 Guidance

 Last Updated July 23, 2020

 On March 13, 2020, face-to-face human subjects research was suspended given the rapidly evolving COVID-19 pandemic and our shared goal to reduce the risk of infection within our community.
 The only exceptions have been for studies where there is the potential for direct benefit for the participant, if canceling or postponing the activities would increase the risk to the subject’s safety or well-being, emergency use/compassionate use and Humanitarian Use Devices (HUDs).
 Now as part of Phase 2 of research ramp up, face-to-face human subjects research where there is a lower risk of COVID-19 exposure may resume as early as August 1st upon approval from the investigator’s respective Research/School Dean or Designate.
 Face-to-face human subjects research where there is a medium or higher risk of COVID-19 exposure will continue to be suspended until further notice.

 Please use the Face-to-Face Human Subjects Research and Risk of COVID-19 Exposure table in the Guidance for Face-to-Face Human Subjects Research Ramp Up to determine the highest potential level of COVID-19 exposure risk in the protocol for both study personnel and participants.
 If the protocol falls entirely within the features designated as lower risk, develop a mitigation plan following the Tufts University Research Infection Control Manual and submit a request to resume your study to your respective Research/School Dean or Designate using the Ramp Up Request Form.